Meraj-Kazi/C-programming-book/README.md

+# C Programming with Meraj Kazi

 A simple book to learn basics of C programming language easily.
-It'l help beginners to learn programming easily ^__^
+It'll help beginners to learn programming easily ^__^